R Development Collaboration Guide

 ```

-12. Update the version number in the `DESCRIPTION` file.
+3. Set the development version in `DESCRIPTION`.
 Follow the interactive prompts to accept and commit the changes.

 ```r